WICG/manifest-incubations/scope_extensions-explainer.md

     - Does not match as `exclude_paths` entry in the association entry.

-1. Replace the constraint on manifest URLs that are bound by scope to instead be bound by the extended scope with one exception; `start_url` remains bound by the `scope` member.
+1. Replace the constraint on manifest URLs that are bound by scope to instead be bound by the extended scope—with one exception: `start_url` remains bound by the `scope` member.

 ## Security Considerations